 Small-scale maps are generally used to depict the entire region or continent.
 There are no defined limits but this type of map may have a scale of 1:1,000,000 or smaller.
 As such, this means that each unit of measurement on the map is much larger than on a large-scale map.

-Small-scale maps tend to have less detailed information than their large-scale counterparts, though they can still provide valuable information.
+Small-scale maps tend to have less detailed information than their large-scale counterparts.
+But they can still provide valuable information.
 They are specifically useful for providing reference locations given a larger geographic extent.